 Edinburgh Books is also worth visiting – if you’re given to this sort of thing – because of its unusual collection of taxidermied animals, including one enormous water buffalo head named Clarence.
 The basement is perfect for musicians and packed wall-to-wall with sheet music for sale.

 Not even a visit of Edinburgh in one day would be complete without a visit to the Scottish Storytelling Centre on Canongate.
-A newly refurbished 17th century home, the centre won a design award for successfully introducing modern architectural styles while preserving the historic charm of the initial building.
+A newly refurbished 17th-century home, the centre won a design award for successfully introducing modern architectural styles while preserving the historic charm of the initial building.
 Be sure to check out events listings on their website, as they usually have storytelling sessions every day.
 These are a great opportunity to rest your legs while hearing classic Scottish myths and legends told by storytellers from all over.

 If you’re more interested in poetry, the National Poetry Library can be found on the same street, and is completely dedicated to any sort of Scottish poetic work.
 The library is open to visitors (for free), and it also hosts regular events, including readings and spoken word slams.
 You can find more information on their website.

 End your day back in Edinburgh’s New Town for one of the best places to visit in Edinburgh.
 Have dinner at the historic Conan Doyle Pub, built in the house where Sir Arthur Conan Doyle (creator of Sherlock Holmes) used to live and write.
 Specialties are classic British pub food with a local twist: try the Venison, Rabbit, and Edinburgh Gin Pie, or the Haggis, Neeps and Tatties (Haggis with mashed potatoes, turnips, and gravy).

 If you have more than a day to spend on your Edinburgh visit, you could range a bit further afield to one of these sites.